WICG/attribution-reporting-api/app_to_web.md

 The Cross App and Web Attribution Measurement is new and fairly complex.
 A successful attribution requires both the browser and OS-level support.
-As such, we are open to introducing a mechanism to learn more information about OS registrations.
+As such, we are open to introducing a mechanism to learn more debug information about OS registrations.
 This ensures that the API can be better understood and help flush out any bugs (either in browser or OS or caller code).